Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Method

-Existing VLA methods~\citep{Black2024pi0, kim2024openvla, liu2025hybridvla, liu2024rdt, lin2025onetwovla} rely on the static image encoders of pretrained VLMs to extract visual features.
+Existing VLA methods~\cite{Black2024pi0, kim2024openvla, liu2025hybridvla, liu2024rdt, lin2025onetwovla} rely on static image encoders of pretrained VLMs to extract visual features.
 However, such image encoders lack the temporal perception and dynamics modeling capabilities required for robotic manipulation.
 Recently, motivated by the strong ability of video diffusion models (VDMs) to capture realistic dynamics in the physical world, several VLA approaches~\cite{hu2024video, chi2025mind} have begun to directly incorporate raw representations derived from VDMs to improve robotic policy learning.

-However, why and how the latent features of VDMs benefit robotic manipulation has not been explicitly revealed.
+However, why and how the latent features of VDMs benefit robotic manipulation has not been explicitly explored.
 Therefore, we conduct an intuitive qualitative analysis of VDM latent representations under two common robotic observation settings: (1) a static scenario with a third-person camera and (2) a dynamic scenario with a wrist camera.
 As shown in Figure~\ref{fig:motivation}, we visualize the Grad-CAM activations~\cite{selvaraju2017grad} of two widely used image encoders in VLA (SigLIP~\cite{zhai2023siglip} and DINOv2~\cite{oquab2023dinov2}), and compare them with those from the VDM~\cite{kong2024hunyuanvideo}.

-We use the ~\textit{block handover} task from RoboTwin~\cite{Mu_2025_CVPR} as the input sequence for all models to generate class-discriminative localization maps by weighting feature activations with their output gradients.
+We use the \textit{block handover} task from RoboTwin~\cite{Mu_2025_CVPR} as the input sequence for all models to generate class-discriminative localization maps by weighting feature activations with their output gradients.
 The highlighted regions indicate spatial locations that contribute most to the model’s feature response, providing an attention-like visualization of where the model focuses.
 Under the static third-person view, image encoders exhibit unstable and inconsistent attention across consecutive frames, with their focus regions shifting irregularly as the manipulation progresses.

 In contrast, VDM features consistently attend to the foreground object over time.
 Even as the block is lifted by the gripper, the highlighted regions remain stably aligned with the manipulated object, demonstrating strong spatial structure representation even under dynamic scenarios.
-This consistency also persists under the dynamic wrist camera setting, where ego-motion is severe, yet the attention of VDM remains firmly anchored to the manipulated object.
+This consistency also persists under the dynamic wrist camera setting, where ego-motion is severe, yet the attention of the VDM remains firmly anchored to the manipulated object.